Get the FREE one-click dictionary software for Windows

 Derived forms: accorded, according, accords

-Type of: agree, agreement, check, compatibility, concord, concordance, correspond, fit, gibe, give, harmony, jibe, marry, marry up, match, symphony, tally, written agreement
+Type of: agree, agreement, check, compatibility, concord, concordance, correspond, fit, gibe, give, harmony, jibe, marry, marry up, match, square, symphony, tally, written agreement

-Antonym: dissension
+Antonym: disagreement

 Encyclopedia: Accord, New York